tlensk/Self-targetCRISPR/Code/test_example/Readme.md

 * __2_Acetobacte_spinfo.txt__

 _Naming convention for spinfo.txt files is the following (three parts separated by underscrore symbol):
-(a) the leading number represent the order of a given organism as it appers in export.txt;
+(a) the number represents the order of a given organism as it appers in export.txt;
-(b) ten first letters from the strain name in export.txt;<br>
+(b) ten first letters from the strain name in export.txt;
 (c) "spinfo.txt"._